WMGM-FM (New York City): History

 The FM broadcasting band was relocated from 42–50 MHz to 88–108 MHz in late 1945.
 WHNF went off the air on December 1 in order to conduct its move to the new frequency of 100.3 MHz.
 By this time, the station aired no live musical programs whatsoever.
 The station was still off air at the start of 1946.
-Several months later, on April 18, WHNF changed its call letters to WMGM.
+Several months later, on April 18, WHNF changed its callsign to WMGM.
 The new designation, recognizing the ownership of the stations by the studio through Loew's, was then adopted in September 1948 by the AM outlet, at which time WMGM became WMGM-FM.
 The station spent another month off air in January 1947 to install a new antenna.
 Few people listened, even among the scant 3 percent of metropolitan area residents who had an FM receiver, as WMGM placed last in a Pulse ratings survey of New York FM listeners with a 2.3 share.

 In 1950, the station did have one star performer in its lineup.
 Jack Eigen, who later hosted an eponymous television show on the DuMont Television Network, was a disc jockey for WMGM AM and FM, with the midnight to 1 a.m. hour airing exclusively on FM.
 The show originated from the Copacabana.

 WMGM-FM continued to operate until around February 1955, when the station surrendered its license to the FCC.
 It was evidently a decision the company soon regretted, as in 1958, WMGM Broadcasting Corporation filed for a construction permit for 100.3 MHz.
 However, a competing applicant was in the way: the Newark Broadcasting Company, owner of WVNJ (620 AM) across the river in Newark, New Jersey.
 The FCC ruled in 1959 to award the station to Newark, stating that a second Class B FM station for that city was more desirable and equitable than a 14th such service for New York City.
-This cleared the way for the current 100.3 license, today’s WHTZ, to begin as WVNJ-FM on June 1, 1961.
+This cleared the way for the current 100.3 license, today's WHTZ, to begin as WVNJ-FM on June 1, 1961.